Product: Illuminated public transportation signage

 Ruter AS is a publicly owned company; responsible for public transport in Oslo and Akershus.
 Ruter provides excellent signage at bus, underground and tram stops around Oslo, and saw the need for more prominent signage to highlight transport connection hubs from greater distances.
 These hubs are defined as connection points where several transportation methods can be found in the same place, such as Helsfyr, where you can find T-bane (underground), local, regional and long-distance bus connections.

 We studied a wide range of public transportation signage and developed several concepts which were presented to Ruter.
-During the design process, K8 made 3D prints of scale models and realistic visualizations including full scale mockups for testing at Helsfyr.
+During the design process, K8 made 3D prints of scale models and realistic visualisations including full scale mockups for testing at Helsfyr.

 K8 used Augmented Reality (AR) to verify the concept and design with the client, a method which greatly aided decision making, booth in office and on site – giving a more tangible understanding of scale.
 Before the Helsfyr signs were produced we had a shorter height prototype outside our office to decide on LED types and detailing.
 This was very valuable before production started.